 7. Keep the instillation system in an upright position.
 Now remove the protective bag completely.
-Connect the catheter to the instillation system.
-Now break the sealing mechanism in the tube section by bending it back and forth and instill the BCG-medac suspension into the patient's bladder.
+Connect the catheter (and a connector [conical to Luer-Lock]) to the instillation system.
+Now break the sealing mechanism in the tube section by bending it back and forth and instil the BCGmedac suspension into the patient's bladder.
 At the end of the instillation free the catheter by pressing air through.
 Keep the instillation system squeezed and place it together with the catheter into the disposal bag.